About ChemCX

 Who's behind this

-One day I was comparing microfiber washes and realized that hot water and chelating agents mattered for hard water.
-That one discovery meant I'd been getting worse results than I could have.
+Then I was comparing microfiber washes and realized that hot water and chelating agents mattered for hard water.
+That discovery meant I'd been getting worse results than I could have.
 It made me wonder what else I was missing.

 What we don't do